heliosdrm/GRUtils.jl/usage/multipleplots.md

 The arguments `num_rows` and `num_cols` indicate the number of rows and columns of the grid of plots into which the figure is meant to be divided, and `indices` is an integer or an array of integers that identify a group of cells in that grid (in row-wise order).
 This function creates a plot with the minimum size that spans over all those cells, and appends it to the array of plots of the figure, such that it becomes its current plot.

-If the viewport of the new subplot coincides with the viewport of an existing one, by default the older one is moved to the first plane, and taken as the "current plot"; but if there is only a partial overlap between the new subplot and other plots, the older ones are removed.
+If the viewport of the new subplot coincides with the viewport of an existing plot, by default the older one is moved to the first plane, and taken as the "current plot"; but if there is only a partial overlap between the new subplot and other plots, the overlapping plots are removed.
 To override this behavior and keep all previous plots without changes, set the optional argument `replace` to `false`.
 For instance:

 ```julia
 # This creates a plot that covers two thirds of the width and height